-The faculty of the Viterbo University M.S.N. program has carefully planned and developed a curriculum to meet the needs of the potential graduates of the specialty tracks.
+The faculty of the Viterbo University graduate nursing program has carefully planned and developed a curriculum to meet the needs of the potential graduates of the chosen tracks.
 The content for the curriculum was designed for the curricular and graduate outcomes unique to this program and the specific role preparation.
-In view of the connection of the curriculum to the desired outcomes and the quality of the graduate, once a student has begun classes as a degree-seeking student in the Viterbo University M.S.N. program, all classes in the core and specialty curricula (excluding electives) must be taken at Viterbo University.
-Graduate credits earned prior to beginning classes at Viterbo University will be evaluated for transfer and awarded if equivalency is ascertained by the graduate program director.
+In view of the connection of the curriculum to the desired outcomes and the quality of the graduate, once a student has begun classes as a degree-seeking student in the Viterbo University graduate nursing program, all classes in the core and specialty curricula (excluding electives) must be taken at Viterbo University.
 Note: This policy is not applicable to post-M.S.N. students whose plan of study will be determined on an individual basis.